aayushis1203/dietcheck/README.md

 - [ ] Export final sheets to CSV.
 - [ ] Run `05_inter_annotator_agreement.ipynb` to compute κ.
 - [ ] Log κ values and any guideline updates in the repo.

----

-This README should give anyone joining the project enough information to understand **how the manual annotations were created**, reproduce the templates, and continue annotating in a consistent, defensible way.